How to Make a DIY Ice Bath Setup Without Special Equipment

 ⚠️ Safety Tips

-• Avoid if you have cardiovascular issues, hypertension, or are pregnant (consult your doctor first).
+- Avoid cold immersion if you have cardiovascular issues, hypertension, or are pregnant.
+The sudden cold causes a spike in blood pressure, so always consult your doctor first.

-• Stop immediately if you feel dizzy, nauseous, or experience chest pain.
+- Stop the session immediately if you feel dizzy, nauseous, or experience any chest pain.
+These are signs that your body is under too much stress.

 🌿 Why It Works